 Obesity experts now believe that a number of different aspects of American society may conspire to promote weight gain.
 Stress is a common thread intertwining these factors.
 For example, these days it's commonplace to work long hours and take shorter or less frequent vacations.
 In many families, both parents work, which makes it harder to find time for families to shop, prepare, and eat healthy foods together.
 Round-the-clock TV news means we hear more frequent reports of child abductions and random violent acts.
 This does more than increase stress levels; it also makes parents more reluctant to allow children to ride their bikes to the park to play.
 Parents end up driving kids to play dates and structured activities, which means less activity for the kids and more stress for parents.
 Time pressures — whether for school, work, or family obligations — often lead people to eat on the run and to sacrifice sleep, both of which can contribute to weight gain.

-Some researchers also think that the very act of eating irregularly and on the run may contribute to obesity.
+Some researchers also think that the very act of eating irregularly and on the run may be another one of the causes of obesity.
 Neurological evidence indicates that the brain's biological clock — the pacemaker that controls numerous other daily rhythms in our bodies — may also help to regulate hunger and satiety signals.
 Ideally, these signals should keep our weight steady.
 They should prompt us to eat when our body fat falls below a certain level or when we need more body fat (during pregnancy, for example), and they should tell us when we feel satiated and should stop eating.
 Close connections between the brain's pacemaker and the appetite control center in the hypothalamus suggest that hunger and satiety are affected by temporal cues.
 Irregular eating patterns may disrupt the effectiveness of these cues in a way that promotes obesity.

 Similarly, research shows that the less you sleep, the more likely you are to gain weight.
-Lack of sufficient sleep tends to disrupt hormones that control hunger and appetite.
+Lack of sufficient sleep tends to disrupt hormones that control hunger and appetite and could be another one of the causes of obesity.
 In a 2004 study of more than 1,000 volunteers, researchers found that people who slept less than eight hours a night had higher levels of body fat than those who slept more, and the people who slept the fewest hours weighed the most.

 Stress and lack of sleep are closely connected to psychological well-being, which can also affect diet and appetite, as anyone who's ever gorged on cookies or potato chips when feeling anxious or sad can attest.
 Studies have demonstrated that some people eat more when affected by depression, anxiety, or other emotional disorders.
 In turn, overweight and obesity themselves can promote emotional disorders: If you repeatedly try to lose weight and fail, or if you succeed in losing weight only to gain it all back, the struggle can cause tremendous frustration over time, which can cause or worsen anxiety and depression.
 A cycle develops that leads to greater and greater obesity, associated with increasingly severe emotional difficulties.